matt77hias/Blog/_posts/2018-01-27-cpp-wishlist.md

 C11 added anonymous unions (originally only a GNU extension) and anonymous structs to the C standard.
 C++98 (the first C++ standard) includes anonymous unions but not anonymous structs.

-Though, anonymous structs work out-of-the-box with MVC++, gcc and Clang for all C++ standards and are ubiquitous in APIs aiming at both a C and C++ audience such as the Windows API (try to disable C++ language extensions in the compiler and see for yourself).
+Though, anonymous structs work out-of-the-box with MVC++, gcc and Clang for all C++ standards and are ubiquitous in APIs aiming at both a C and C++ audience, such as the Windows API (try to disable C++ language extensions in the compiler and see for yourself).
 So the only reason I can imagine for not adding anonymous structs to the C++ standard, is that one simply forgot that this language feature is non-standard.

 ## Integral prefixes